Trainings

 [webinar]

 This 3-session webinar series will highlight lectures from The Union-North American Region (NAR) 2025 Annual TB Conference.
-The second session in the series will focus on two lectures presented during the What is Hot in Treatment Differentiation and Individualization session.
+The third session in the series will focus on lectures presented during the Reframing Directly Observed Treatment session.
 This webinar is intended for all members of the tuberculosis community including healthcare professionals, researchers, and advocates.

 (Application is open.)